caotrongphuoc/mini-clock/docs/02-guide-coding-rules.md

 <h1 align="center">Coding rules and style guide</h1>

 This document defines the naming conventions, code style, commit message format, and document naming conventions used in the project, along with instructions for installing and using `clang-format`.
-The goal is to keep code from all contributors visually consistent and easy to track through search tools, code review, and version control.
-These are takeaways from finishing the Zomwar game; feel free to refer to and adopt whatever fits your work.
+The goal is to make sure code contributed by team members stays consistent in form and easy to track through search tools, code review, and version control.
+These are the takeaways from finishing the Zomwar game — feel free to refer to them and apply whatever fits.

 ---